Our kid entrepreneurship programs teach students the 21st-century skills they’ll need to succeed in the world’s changing economy.

 They’ll learn how to close customers with negotiation.

-Finally at the end of the program, students will enhance their communication skills and present their businessto their classmates.
+Finally at the end of the curriculum, students will enhance their communication skills and present their businessto their classmates.

 Your teachers will receive a manual that walks them through each step of the curriculum.